MaryanGelle/Productivity/readme.md

   - Icons used on this site are provided by Font Awesome under the Creative Commons Attribution 4.0 International license.

-  - Icons used on this site are provided by Font Awesome under the Creative Commons Attribution 4.0 International license.

   - Map was taken from [Google Fonts] (https://www.google.com/maps/d/embed?mid=1KKNEUqhmPslbhvxUIBpI3omLBsc&hl=en&ehbc=2E312F)

   - Google Map iframe embed and location visualization provided by Google Maps.
 All map data © Google.